raspberrypilearning/party-pinata/en/step_2.md

 turn left (1) degrees // Change to 1
 end
 + repeat (10) // Swings 10 degrees clockwise back to the centre
-turn right (1) degrees // change to 1
+turn right (1) degrees // Change to 1
 end
 ```